jolheiser/tmpl/DOCS.md

 ## template.toml

+**NOTE:** The template.toml file will be expanded, though not with the full power of the template itself.
+The template.toml file will only expand environment variables with syntax `$USER` or `${USER}`.
+For full documentation on the syntax, see [os.ExpandEnv](https://golang.org/pkg/os/#ExpandEnv).

 ```toml
 # Key-value pairs can be simple
 # The user will receive a basic prompt asking them to fill out the variable